 Only licensed lawyers should use the title.
 If a non-attorney uses esquire or the Esq. abbreviation, it can be considered misleading.
 In some states, the use of the title may even be viewed as the unlicensed practice of law.

 Simply using the esquire title as a non-lawyer may or may not be enough to face legal consequences.
-Courts will consider whether a defendant represented themselves as licensed to practice law in other ways.
-For instance, marketing themselves as an attorney, negotiating on someone else’s behalf to reach a settlement offer, or offering legal advice.
+Courts will consider whether a defendant represented themselves as licensed to practice law in other ways — for instance, marketing themselves as an attorney, negotiating on someone else’s behalf to reach a settlement offer, or offering legal advice.

 The Significance and Proper Use of the Title “Esquire”